Tiloup9291/aarch64-none-elf-cross-compiler/README.md

 ---
 # Building the toolchain
+Do note that in the follow step i use the home character ~, but each prefix must be an absolute path.<br>
 ## 1. GMP
 Change directory to the build directory of your GMP.<br>
 My configuration was : `../configure --disable-maintainer-mode --disable-shared --prefix=~/cross-compiler/host-tools --host=x86_64-none-linux-gnu`<br>